tjarvstrand/linesman/README.md

 Globs can be specified with a `package:<package_name>/` prefix to match files in a specific package.
 If no such prefix is present, the glob will only match files in the current package.

 The ordering of rules matters.
-Subsequent rules will override previous ones if they match the same source and target.
+Subsequent rules will override previous ones that match the same source and target.

-If no rules are defined, or if a particular rule is not defined, the default behavior is defined by the `allowByDefault` setting, which itself defaults to `true`.
+If no rules are defined, or if a particular source is not matched by any rule, the default behavior is defined by the `allowByDefault` setting, which itself defaults to `true`.

 ## Contributing